Mini Projector HDMI: Your Complete Connection Guide

 The Picture is There, But There’s No Sound

-This happens when the audio signal isn’t being correctly routed.
+This occurs when the audio signal is not being correctly routed.

-• Check Projector Volume: It sounds obvious, but make sure the projector’s volume is turned up and not muted.
+• Check Projector Volume: Ensure the projector’s volume is turned up and not muted.

-• Check Audio Output Settings: On your source device (especially a PC or Mac), go to the sound settings and make sure the HDMI output is selected as the primary audio device.
-Sometimes, a computer will continue sending sound to its internal speakers by default.
+• Check Audio Output Settings: On your source device (especially a PC or Mac), go to the sound settings and confirm the HDMI output is selected as the primary audio device.
+Computers sometimes default to internal speakers.

-• Check In-App Volume: Ensure the volume within the app or media player you are using (like YouTube or Netflix) is also turned up.
+• Check In-App Volume: Ensure the volume within the app or media player you are using (e.g., YouTube or Netflix) is also turned up.

 The Screen is Flickering or Showing “Sparkles”

-This usually indicates a poor signal, often called “sparkling” or digital noise.
+This usually indicates a poor signal, often referred to as “sparkling” or digital noise.

 • Cable Quality and Length: This issue is common with very long or low-quality HDMI cables.
 Try a shorter, certified high-speed HDMI cable.
 For distances over 15 feet, an active or fiber optic HDMI cable might be necessary.